 Accounting Services in Miami Review LIFO Rules

-During inflationary times, Accounting Services in Miami can reduce company’s taxable income by using the last-in, first-out (LIFO) cost flow assumption for inventories.
+During inflationary times, Accounting Services in Miami can reduce a company’s taxable income by using the last-in, first-out (LIFO) cost flow assumption for inventories.
 However, the tax savings from using LIFO come at a cost.
 Under the LIFO conformity rule in Sec.
 472(c), if Accounting Services in Miami us LIFO is used on a taxpayer’s tax return, no other method can be used to value inventory to calculate income, profit, or loss in any report or statement covering the same tax year that is provided to shareholders and other owners, or to creditors.
 Accounting Services in Miami strictly enforces this rule.

 The increase in multinational companies and the disparity in financial reporting standards among countries add to the complexity of satisfying the LIFO conformity rule.
 While LIFO is allowed under U.S. GAAP, it is not allowed under IFRS.
 If an Accounting Services in Miami Violates the LIFO conformity rule would certainly be a concern if the United States adopts IFRS for financial reporting rules; however, even if the United States does not adopt IFRS, these standards are increasingly being used globally.
-Accounting Services in Miami preparing financial statement for U.S. entities that are members of larger consolidated groups with foreign operations or ownership need to be aware of what is and is not allowable to avoid violating the conformity rule.
+Accounting Services in Miami preparing financial statements for U.S. entities that are members of larger consolidated groups with foreign operations or ownership need to be aware of what is and is not allowable to avoid violating the conformity rule.

 In a recent legal advice memorandum (FAA 20114702F), the IRS determined that a U.S. taxpayer had violated the LIFO conformity rule by providing a bank with financial statements prepared under both U.S. GAAP and IFRS.
 In this case, the taxpayer, which had been using LIFO for both financial statement and tax reporting purposes, was bought by a foreign entity that used IFRS for financial reporting purposes.
 The taxpayer continued to use LIFO for tax and financial reporting purposes but reported to its foreign parent on an IFRS (non-LIFO) basis.
 To meet the bank requirements for a letter of credit, Accounting Services in Miami provided a nonconsolidated IFRS-only balance sheet and income statement, and a balance sheet and income statement in a three-column tabular format showing the reconciliation between IFRS and U.S. GAAP.
 The U.S. GAAP column was calculated using LIFO to value inventories.
 Analyzing the mistakes made by this company that led to the decision in FAA 20114702F can help both domestic and multinational companies better understand what is allowable under the conformity rule.

 The first mistake the Accounting Services in Miami made was to provide the non-LIFO financial statements for credit purposes.
 Even though the statements were provided as required by an already existing letter of credit rather than to obtain new credit, the IRS considered maintaining a current credit relationship to fall under the definition of “credit purposes.”
 Taxpayers that use LIFO for tax reporting purposes are allowed to issue financial statements on a basis other than LIFO only if they are for noncredit purposes and are not provided to shareholders or other owners.
-“Noncredit purposes” generally applies to statements provided to government agencies for regulatory purposes.
+“Noncredit purposes” generally apply to statements provided to government agencies for regulatory purposes.
 Specific examples of statements that have been considered to be for noncredit purposes are information statements provided to the Council on Wage and Price Stability (Rev. Rul.
 79-139), state franchise tax returns (Rev. Rul.
 78-304), and information provided to the Bureau of Census and the Bureau of Economic Analysis (Rev. Proc.
 76-36).

 In all these situations, the information provided to these agencies did not violate the conformity rule because the agencies kept the information confidential and did not use the information for purposes other than the official purpose for which it was collected.
 In addition, using a non-LIFO method to calculate and report a financial forecast is not a violation of the LIFO conformity rule, as forecasts are speculative and do not report actual income, profit, or loss (Rev. Rul.
 88-84).